HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 When creating custom scripts, follow these guidelines:

-- Scripts must be executable.
-You can ensure this in your Dockerfile by running a `chmod +x` command against any copied script files.
+- Ensure scripts are executable.
+In your Dockerfile, run a `chmod +x` command against any copied script files.
-- Only scripts placed directly in the designated directories will be executed by the container.
+- Place scripts directly in the designated directories.
+Only scripts in the designated directories are executed by the container.
-- Script filenames must end with `.sh` and must not begin with a dot (hidden files are ignored).
+- Ensure script filenames end with `.sh` and do not begin with a dot (hidden files are ignored).
-- Scripts are processed in lexicographical order.
+- Consider adding zero-padded numeric prefixes to filenames.
+Scripts are processed in lexicographical order.
 - For shared logic, use the documented `safe_source` function to include utility scripts:

     ```bash